 Which Cisco password types are secure?

-Types 8 (PBKDF2) and 9 (scrypt) are considered secure.
+Types 8 (PBKDF2) and 9 (scrypt) are secure.
 Types 0, 4, 5, and 7 are weak or obsolete.
 Type 6 is reversible and should be restricted.

 Why is Cisco Type 7 still in use?